 Fall: Everyone and their kids dresses as an iPod for Halloween.

-September 12: The second generation iPod nano is unveiled, featuring an anodized aluminum casing available in six colors, a design which harkened back to the iPod mini.
-Alongside the new nano comes the second generation iPod shuffle, which also gets a new anodized aluminum body, as well as a clip on the back.
+September 12: The second-generation iPod nano is unveiled, featuring an anodized aluminum casing available in six colors, a design that hearkened back to the iPod mini.
+Alongside the new nano comes the second-generation iPod shuffle, which also gets a new anodized aluminum body, as well as a clip on the back.